Where to Travel in January 2022

 Where to go on holiday in January

-To help you plan your January 2020 holiday we've put together our selection of New Year destinations and top experiences to enjoy as well as a guide to the best beach breaks and wildlife spots at this time of year.
+To help you decide where to go in January 2022, we've put together our selection of New Year destinations and top experiences to enjoy, as well as a guide to the best beach breaks and wildlife spots at this time of year.
 You'll also find our choice of recommended tours.

 Best Festivals in January

 Every month of the year holds its own unique offering of special events and festivals.
 If you're struggling to decide where to travel in January, then it can be worth considering which events you could take in whilst on your trip!
 January kicks off the calendar with worldwide parties that ring in the new year.
 There's plenty more happening elsewhere, but here's our selection of the best festivals that take place around the world.

 Technically this worldwide-celebrated event starts in December but any New Year's holiday will fall across January and there are plenty of amazing places to join in the fun.
 In Russia you can watch the impressive fireworks display over Moscow, in Jordan you can celebrate with local Bedouins in Wadi Rum or in Morocco you can unwind in coastal Essaouira.

 Where?
 Harbin, China

 In January the northern city of Harbin in China becomes a winter wonderland, with the annual Harbin Ice and Snow Festival.
 Gigantic sculptures artfully carved from blocks of ice stand beside monumental frozen buildings and compete for awards.
 With fireworks displays, fairground rides and neon lights at night, it's the perfect event for adults who never quite grew up.

 Every year the Rajasthani town of Bikaner becomes a colourful playground for the beloved camel.
 Affectionately known as the 'ship of the desert' in India, camels participate in races, dances, sports and neck shaking competitions.
 Over the course of two days there's also an array of cultural performances with folk dances, puppet shows and musical displays.